Black Percher, Diplacodes lefebvrii, Swartsitterrjie

-Black Percher, Diplacodes lefebvrii, Genus Diplacodes, Family Libellulidae, very small to small sized, and all black when mature When immature a yellowish side stripe on the side of the abdomen may be visible..
+Black Percher, Diplacodes lefebvrii, Swartsitterrjie is very small to small sized, and all black when mature When immature a yellowish side stripe on the side of the abdomen may be visible.

 - Length 27 - 30 - 32mm: wingspan 46 - 49 - 54mm; Abdomen 14-18mm, Hind wing: 18-23mm.

-Note: These measurements are important to differentiate between the Black Percher and the Dwarf Pecher D. pumila.
+Note: These measurements are important to differentiate between the Black Percher and the Dwarf Percher D. pumila.

 - Frons and top of head dimpled shiny black with slight purple metallic sheen.